connellsharp/Firestorm/docs/contrib/solution-architecture.md

 ## Entities

 A few entity libraries are available to integrate with your ORM.

-These simply wrap the framework and implement interfaces defined in `Firestorm.Data`.
+These are all **implementations** of interfaces defined in `Firestorm.Data` that encapsulate the ORM framework.

 ## Stems
 Stems provides ways to decorate classes to describe your REST API.